Alluxio/alluxio/docs/en/advanced/Performance-Tuning.md

    you can adjust `alluxio.user.network.netty.writer.close.timeout` (5 minutes by default).
 Increase this value if you are writing large files to object storages with a slow network connection.
 On closing a file for an object store, the entire object is uploaded during the close timeout.
+1. Do you see frequent JVM GC?

+   Frequent and long GC operations on master or worker JVMs can cause the process very slow.
+If you suspect the performance degraded due to heavy GC load, you can verify your hypothesis by adding
+   `ALLUXIO_JAVA_OPTS=" -XX:+PrintGCDetails -XX:+PrintTenuringDistribution -XX:+PrintGCTimestamps"`
+   to `conf/alluxio-env.sh`, start Alluxio service and check the output in `logs/master.out` for masters and `logs/worker.out` for workers.

 If you're still looking for solutions, check out the [metrics system][2] to better understand how your jobs are performing.
 The remainder of this doc discusses various knobs that can be turned to